littlehadi/TicTacToe/README.md

 # TicTacToe
- This project will be abou the TicTacToe Game
+This project will be about the Tic-Tac-Toe game using 2d arrays